cswclui/katacoda-scenarios-1/12factor-006/step02.md

 You'll see output as follows:

 ```
-Branch '56-processes.0.0.1' set up to track remote branch '6-processes.0.0.1' from 'origin'.
+Branch '6-processes.0.0.1' set up to track remote branch '6-processes.0.0.1' from 'origin'.
 Switched to a new branch '6-processes.0.0.1'

 ```

+Install the stateless processes as a collection of Docker containers running under [Docker Compose](https://docs.docker.com/compose/).

+**Step 3:** Execute the bash script that executes the provisioning

+`sh docker-seed.sh`{{execute}}

 ---

-***Next: TO BE PROVIDED***
+***Next: Understanding the nature of stateless processes***